HugoChenel/hugochenel.github.io/_pages/Biohacking.md

 Rest days are just as important as workout days; they‘re good for muscle and nervous system.
 Recovery lets muscles repair and the nervous system reset.
 By giving your body the downtime it needs, you’ll come back stronger, but it’s highly dependent on your lifestyle and eventual biohacking protocol.
 In my case, I take 1 rest day per week (sometimes 0) because I don't need more.
 Always consult some metrics or biomarkers to assess whether a workout will be beneficial or not (you can adapt the intensity and duration).
 Before training, I always use a *CNS tap test* to check the state of my nervous system and I consult my *HRV* on my Whoop.
 Listen to your body, and remember that smart training includes knowing when to step back.

 ### Diet strategy : carb backloading
 If you’re doing intense exercise, especially later in the day, try carb backloading: consuming carbs primarily after your workout.
-This strategy can help replenish glycogen in muscles, improve recovery and optimize insulin sensitivity while keeping blood sugar levels steady throughout the day.
+This strategy can help replenish glycogen stores, improve recovery and optimize insulin sensitivity while keeping blood sugar levels steady throughout the day.
 It has completely changed the way I train, for the better!

+### Hydratation : replenishing what you lose
+Electrolytes are essential for hydration, especially after sweating during long cardio sessions or sauna use.
+To keep my electrolyte balance, I use *Quinton marine plasma*, a natural seawater solution packed with minerals and trace elements.
+Electrolytes like sodium, potassium, magnesium and calcium are essential for muscle function, nerve signaling and maintaining fluid balance.<br>
+I turn to *Quinton hypertonic* when I’ve been sweating heavily.
+It’s my go-to for quickly replacing lost electrolytes, keeping me hydrated and supporting recovery.
+Quinton not only replaces lost electrolytes but also provides a host of trace elements.
+Simple, effective, it’s an essential part of my routine to avoid fatigue.

 ## 4 - Supplements and nootropics